I hope that by the end of this course you will...

-March 14 – maps and government documents.
-For today, read “Information Overload: The Early Years.” and “Is the Internet Good or Bad?
+March 14 – CLASS CANCELED maps and government documents.
+For NEXT WEEK, read or review “Information Overload: The Early Years.” and “Is the Internet Good or Bad?
 Yes” by Zeynep Tufekci.
 And watch this clip from an old television show, The West Wing.

 March 21 – Field trip to the college archives and special collections.
 Lab: understanding literature reviews; tapping into the citation network.